-Click or tap on the following link for our additional 2017 Tokyo Motor Show story:
+Click or tap on the following links for our additional 2017 Tokyo Motor Show stories:

 CarNichiWa.com thanks the Tokyo Motor Show for providing us with press passes to the media preview days.
 We also thank Toyota Motor Corp., Lexus International, and Toyota Auto Body Co., Ltd. for access to display vehicles for this news report.

 Note: Production vehicles, features, specifications and launch dates in this story apply to Japanese market models and are subject to change without notice.